-Parents/carers will be able to register for the test from Tuesday 5th May 2020.
+Parents/carers will be able to register for the test from 7th May 2025.
 It is recommended that parents/carers do this on-line.
 Paper copies of the registration form will also be available from Warwickshire Admissions or The Grammar Schools in Birmingham.
 If you are posting a registration form you are strongly advised to take steps to ensure your form is received prior to the deadline, such as recorded delivery.
 Please ensure that any recorded delivery receipt has the postcode printed electronically on it.

-Parents/carers should be aware that registering for the 11+ test is not the same as applying for a school place - see the section 'Applications for a School Place' (2.3.9) Parents/carers must submit an application for a place to their home local authority by 11.59pm on Saturday 31st October 2020.
+Parents/carers should be aware that registering for the 11+ test is not the same as applying for a school place - see the section 'Applications for a School Place' (2.3.9) Parents/carers must submit an application for a place to their home Local Authority by 11.59pm on 31st October 2025.
 Failure to do so will mean your application is considered late even if your 11+ registration was submitted on-time.

-The closing date for registration is 11.59pm on Friday 26th June 2020.
+The closing date for registration is 4.00pm on 30th June 2025.
 All registrations will be acknowledged.
 If you do not receive an acknowledgement within 14 working days you should contact either Warwickshire Admissions or The Grammar Schools in Birmingham (depending upon to whom you originally submitted your registration form).

-Details of test venues will be sent by Warwickshire Admissions to families who registered their child to sit the test via Warwickshire by the deadline from Monday 3rd August 2020.
+Details of test venues will be sent by Warwickshire Admissions to families who registered their child to sit the test via Warwickshire by the deadline from 11th August 2025.
 Packs will be sent in batches throughout August.
-If you registered your child for the entrance test by the published deadline and you have not received an invitation pack by Friday 21 August 2020 then you must contact Warwickshire Admissions as a matter of urgency.
-This will include a 'Fit and Well' sheet which must be brought to the test session with a photograph of the child sitting the test.
+If you registered your child for the entrance test by the published deadline and you have not received an invitation pack by 15th August 2025 then you must contact Warwickshire Admissions as a matter of urgency.
+This will include a 'Fit and Well' sheet which must be brought to the test session with a photograph of the child sitting the test securely attached.
 This photograph must be signed and dated by the Headteacher of your child's school.
 Warwickshire Admissions reserves the right to contact your child's school and to share the photograph with them for the purposes of establishing proof of identity as part of the entrance test process.